-In addition to the branch campus experience for third year students, BUSM also works with Kaiser to offer additional opportunities for students in the summer after first and second year, fourth year electives, programs on culturally sensitive care, and residency collaborations.
+In addition to the regional campus experience for third year students, BUSM also works with Kaiser to offer additional opportunities for students in the summer after first and second year, fourth year electives, programs on culturally sensitive care, and residency collaborations.

 Past News about Kaiser/BUSM Collaboration

 - BUSM and Kaiser Permanente Medical Center-Student Perspective

 - BUSM and Kaiser Permanente Medical Center: A Cross-Country Clerkship